kissmetrics/km-support/_posts/2015-08-13-attribution.md

 **Last in Date Range** |
 Google.com | 150
 |
-**Breakdown Over Time** |
+**Last Touch** |
 Facebook.com | 50
 Google.com | 100

-Note: For the metrics "Conversion Rate" and "Average Time Between Event" -- to be grouped in any bucket using "Breakdown Over Time", the user must have the same value at the time of both events.
+Note: For the metrics "Conversion Rate" and "Average Time Between Event" -- to be grouped in any bucket using "Last Touch", the user must have the same value at the time of both events.
 Otherwise, they are excluded from calculation.